coq/coq/doc/sphinx/language/core/definitions.rst

 be unfolded (see :ref:`applyingconversionrules`), thus realizing *proof irrelevance*, that is that only provability matters, and not the exact proof.
-Proofs can be made unfoldable, as definitions are, with the :attr:`defined` attribute or by ending the proof with :cmd:`Defined` in place of :cmd:`Qed`.
+Proofs can be made unfoldable, as definitions are, by using the :attr:`transparent` attribute or by ending the proof with :cmd:`Defined` in place of :cmd:`Qed`.
 We recommend using the attribute.